sequelize/umzug/README.md

 Revert one or more migrations

 Options:
-  --to [string]       All migrations up to and including this one should be
+  --to [string]       All migrations up to and including this one should be reverted.
-                      reverted.
 Pass '0' to revert all.
   --step [number]     Revert this many migrations.
-If not specified, only the
-                      most recent migration will be reverted.; Exclusive
+If not specified, only the most recent migration will be reverted.; Exclusive minimum: 0
-                      minimum: 0
   --name [values...]
-Type: string Explicitly declare migration name(s) to be
+Type: string Explicitly declare migration name(s) to be reverted.
+Only these migrations will be reverted. array
-                      reverted.
-Only these migrations will be reverted. array --rerun [string]    What to do if a migration that has not been applied is passed to --name; Enum: ["THROW","SKIP","ALLOW"] -h, --help          display help for command
+  --rerun [string]    What to do if a migration that has not been applied is passed to --name; Enum: ["THROW","SKIP","ALLOW"] (default: "THROW")
+  -h, --help          display help for command
 ```
 <!-- codegen:end -->